TL;DR

 If you’re a SaaS company, you know how important it is to successfully onboard your new users as soon as they start a trial.

-Often considered as the type of welcome emails, onboarding emails help demonstrate to prospective customers how your product or service can make their lives easier and guide them through all its features to ensure they’ve made the right choice.
+A part of the lead nurturing email campaign, onboarding helps demonstrate to prospective customers how your product or service can make their lives easier.
+It guides them through its features to ensure they’ve made the right choice.

-Let’s look at the example of an onboarding email drip campaign you can gain inspiration from.
+Let’s look at an example of an onboarding email drip campaign that you can use as inspiration.
 It starts with sending your first welcome email to users who have just started a trial.

 Feel free to use the text of this template for your onboarding goals: